vladi-rh/rhoai-genaiops-lab-instructions/docs/1-the-ai-orientation/1c-llm-memory-processing.md

 These benefits comes at the cost of more GPU memory required though, as we now need to save all these computations somewhere.

+However, calculating how much extra memory we need for the KV Cache can be a bit tricky.
+Luckily for us, there are tools we can use to calculate it for some specific models, try out this one for example:  [https://lmcache.ai/kv_cache_calculator.html](https://lmcache.ai/kv_cache_calculator.html)

 <!-- ⚡ KV cache – concept focus -->
 <div style="background:linear-gradient(135deg,#e8f2ff 0%,#f5e6ff 100%);